EmK530/SmartPongBot/README.md

 ### Simple PyGame pong game with a clever computer player

-This is a very quick creation therefore the pathing may break and freeze the game.
+This is a very quick creation that I made from a very random idea and completely out of boredom, hopefully you find it interesting.
-If you find any bugs and/or solutions, please let me know!